-|Victory Editing runs a NetGalley co-op.
-This co-op has been in existence for over three years.
-NetGalley is one of the largest eARC-distribution sites out there.
-A huge advantage is that it gives you access to people you might not otherwise reach, such as reviewers for major publications like USA Today and Publishers Weekly, as well as libraries and booksellers.I’ve assembled some basic information below regarding what NetGalley is and how our co-op works.
-If you have additional questions not covered below or you’d like to join the co-op, please drop me an e-mail.
+I’ve been running a NetGalley co-op for over a decade, and mine is the longest-running co-op on NetGalley.
+Below is some basic information about what NetGalley is and how my co-op works.
+If you have additional questions not covered below or you’d like to join the co-op, please drop me an email.

 Some quick links with more info / reflections on being in a co-op:

 NetGalley for Indie Authors – Part One (Susan Kaye Quinn)